roboyeti/wth/Readme.md

 - Flock Pool (RTM) = "flock_pool"
 - Unmineable (Address API) = "unmineable"

+Tokens
+- Signum Tokens = "signum_tokens"

 Portfolio
 - Coingecko + personal coin portfolio

+Hardware
+- OpenHardwareMonitor +WMI GPU monitoring on Win32 and JSON API on all platforms OHM supports.
+(Experimental)
+- LibreHardwareMonitor +WMI GPU monitoring on Win32 and JSON API on all platforms OHM supports.
+(Experimental) -- These are not currently documented or formaly supported

 WTH Link
 - WTH can pull data from another WTH instance.

 ## Configuration - Plugins
-Specific configuration options can be found in the example config.
+- Specific configuration options can be found in the example config.

 List of supported plugins
 * what_to_mine : Enables what to mine revenue calculations on supporting modules

+## Configuration - Global
+console_out: [true|false] = Enable console output.

+web_server_start: [true|false] = Run web server or not

+default_module_frequency: [integer] = Number of seconds between default module check.
+Override in module with "every:" directive

 ## Configuration - Web Server
 The following web server config options are: